-A lush, desert oasis, Tucson has hiking trails, rock climbing, gorgeous views, great cycling, a booming downtown, a terrific alternative music scene, and a number of multi-cultural events and experiences.
+A college town with a booming downtown, a terrific alternative music scene, and a number of multi-cultural events and experiences, Tucson is nestled in a lush, desert oasis with gorgeous views, hiking trails, rock climbing and great cycling.
 Not to mention, Tucson’s restaurants and agricultural history made it the first U.S. city to win the UNESCO designation, “World City of Gastronomy.”

 Ready to explore?
 Check out our guide to the best city in the Southwest.